Course Coordinator:Chantal Perera (cperera@usc.edu.au) School:School of Health - Paramedicine

 Online |

-Online | You can do this course without coming onto campus. |
+Online | You can do this course without coming onto campus, unless your program has specified a mandatory onsite requirement. |

-Please go to usc.edu.au for up to date information on the
+Please go to unisc.edu.au for up to date information on the

 teaching sessions and campuses where this course is usually offered.

 Paramedic practice requires an understanding of the effect that substance use has on individuals and the community.
-You will investigate the social, ethical and legal aspects to drug use at an individual, family and community level.
-Harm minimisation strategies including detoxification will be studied, and an understanding of your role in caring for individuals with alterations in health due to drug toxicity or drug withdrawal will be developed.
+You will investigate the social, ethical and legal aspects to substance use at an individual, family and community level.
+Harm minimisation strategies including detoxification will be studied, and an understanding of your role in caring for individuals with alterations in health due to toxicity or substance withdrawal will be developed.
 You will also investigate the assessment and care of poisoned patients, including cases of envenomation.
 This course contains mature content (drug use, violence, and adult themes).

-Activity | Hours | Beginning Week | Frequency |
+| Activity | Hours | Beginning Week | Frequency |

-Online | |||
+| Online | |||

-Online – 5 hours per week directed learning through Canvas | 5hrs | Week 1 | 8 times |
+| Online – 5 hours per week directed learning through Canvas | 5hrs | Week 1 | 8 times |

 A whole person approach to assessment, diagnosis and management of: